Black Bean and Pepper Salad

 - Put black beans in a colander placed in the sink and rinse with cold water until no more foam appears.

-- Let beans drain, preferably 30 minutes or so, until beans are no longer wet.
+- Let beans drain until beans are no longer wet.
 (If you’re rushed for time, you could blot them dry with paper towels.)

 - Mix dressing ingredients.

 - Put beans and dressing into a plastic bowl with a snap-on lid, put lid on, and turn bowl over a few times until the beans are well coated with the dressing.

 - Let the beans marinate in the dressing for an hour or so if you have time, or at least while you chop the other ingredients.

 - Chop peppers and onion into pieces about 1/2 inch square.
 (I was aiming for the beans, peppers, and onions to be approximately the same size.)

 - Wash cilantro and dry well, then chop coarsely.
 I used a salad spinner (affiliate link).

 - In large bowl, gently combine beans, peppers, and onion.
 (If mixture seems dry you can add a tiny bit more olive oil and lime juice at this point.)

 - Season to taste with Vege-sal or salt and fresh ground pepper.